 The first symptoms of infection occur within 5-12 days after contact.
 Look out for these tell-tail signs:

 - Clusters of blisters will begin to appear on eczema affected skin.
 These blisters will resemble the life of a cold sore, first appearing as clear blisters, but eventually turning to yellow pus.
 If left untreated. the rash will spread quickly to large parts of the body and become very painful.
 After a few days, the blisters will break open, bleed and form a scab.

 - Symptoms of fever are not uncommon, starting from the when the blisters start appearing.

 It can be confusing when these symptoms begin appearing, as it can be difficult to remember coming into direct contact with a cold sore.
-If, however, these symptoms do begin appearing, call your doctor immediately.
+If, however, these symptoms do begin appearing, call your doctor immediately (especially for cold sores during pregnancy).
 There’s several anti-viral drugs available for treating such an infection, and if symptoms are serious enough, a hospital stay may be needed.

 Sometimes, once infected once, a recurring infection can take place without direct contact, although symptoms are generally milder.

 The best way to avoid Eczema Herpectium is to avoid cold sores in general.
-The first step is to recognize what a cold sore is, and what it looks like.
+The first step is to recognize what a cold sore is, and what it looks like (see cold sore or acne).
 It will appear as a red bump on the lips, which then becomes oozing and eventually makes a scab.
 While cold sores can appear anywhere, they typically appear around the lips and mouth.